 - Managers should ensure that chronologies have been undertaken on every case and actively consider and review them in supervision;

 - An updated chronology should be requested and actively reviewed by the Chair at each CIN Meeting, Child Protection Conference and first Child in Care Review.

-See: Write Enough website and Guide to understanding the importance of writing a chronology for the purpose of safeguarding children and young people.
-(Community Care Inform Children website).
+See: Write Enough website and Guide to understanding the importance of writing a chronology for the purpose of safeguarding children and young people (Research in Practice website).